LogtalkDotOrg/logtalk3/manuals/sources/glossary.rst

    doclet file
-      A :term:`source file` whose main purpose is to generate documentation for e.g. a :term:`library` or an application.
+      A :term:`source file` whose main purpose is to generate documentation for a :term:`library` or an application.

    loader file
       A :term:`source file` whose main purpose is to load a set of